ACIL Allen: 2020

-Since 2019, ACIL Allen has been engaged by the Australian Energy Regulator (AER), to apply the ACIL Allen methodology to estimate the wholesale energy costs for New South Wales, South Australia, and south-east Queensland.
-This is done as part of the AER’s determination of the Default Market Offer (DMO) which acts as a price cap for retail electricity prices.

-ACIL Allen developed the methodology for setting the wholesale component of regulated retail electricity prices for the Queensland Competition Authority (QCA) in 2013.
-Since then (2013 – 2021), they have been regularly engaged to estimate the wholesale energy costs, as part of the Queensland Competition Authority’s (QCA’s) determination of regulated electricity prices for users in Queensland.
-ACIL Allen were engaged by the Australian Energy Regulator (AER) for support in updating the design of the forecasting approach for wholesale and environmental costs.

 With increasing focus on hydrogen as an alternative energy source, ACIL Allen has been conducting research into its economic viability and the development of a National Hydrogen Strategy, since 2003.
 A number of reports have been produced on the back of this and further research that has been conducted.
 The most recent report was published in January 2020 and found renewable electrolysis to be the most expensive method of hydrogen production, when compared with other methods.
 ACIL Allen also prepared several of the reports and papers commissioned by the National Hydrogen Strategy Taskforce.

 ACIL Allen’s Director Jerome Fahrer provided expert evidence on behalf of the claimants in the Robodebt class action in 2020.

+In December of 2020, the report on an economic model for the Australian sugar industry trade and market access strategy was published.
+For this work, ACIL Allen was engaged by Sugar Research Australia (SRA) to develop SugarMark, a multi-region computable general equilibrium model that would incorporate a detailed specification of the global sugar supply chain.
+The work involved analysis of the application of SugarMark to inform the trade-policy and market-access strategy of the Australian sugar industry.

 2019

 Geoscience Australia commissioned ACIL Allen for an independent analysis quantifying the return on investment from selected Exploring for the Future (EFTF) projects that are representative of the nature of the work done under the program.
 The objective was to develop a plausible and economically robust estimate of the returns to government through increased government revenue as a result of the case study projects.

-In 2019, ACIL Allen, in conjunction with GHD Advisory, produced the report "Hydrogen to support electricity systems" for the Department of Environment, Land, Water and Planning (DELWP).
+In 2019, ACIL Allen, in conjunction with GHD, produced the report Hydrogen to support electricity systems for the Department of Environment, Land, Water and Planning (DELWP).

-Over several years, ACIL Allen has worked with Electranet in South Australia providing estimates around wholesale electricity prices.
+Over several years, ACIL Allen has worked with ElectraNet in South Australia providing estimates around wholesale electricity prices.
 The most recent work, in 2019 updated earlier analysis (from 2018) of the impact Project EnergyConnect might have on wholesale electricity prices in South Australia.

 2018

 In the 2018 South Australian state election, the Liberal Party was required to issue a retraction by the electoral commissioner after they misrepresented ACIL Allen modelling.

 In August 2018, the report "Opportunities for Australia from Hydrogen Exports" was published.
-ARENA (Australian Renewable Energy Agency) commissioned ACIL Allen to produce the report.
+The Australian Renewable Energy Agency commissioned ACIL Allen to produce the report.